 This Vortex In Oregon Will Make You Question Everything

-There’s a place in Southern Oregon that defies laws of physics, gravity, and perspective, distorting the way we experience reality.
-This place is called the Oregon Vortex and the House of Mystery.
-After opening to the public in the 1930s, the Vortex has gotten attention from media companies throughout the world, including the History Channel, The New York Times, Ripley’s Believe it or Not, and more.
-And for good reason.
+There’s a place in southern Oregon that seems to blatantly defy the laws of physics, gravity, and perspective, distorting the way we experience reality entirely.
+This place is called the Oregon Vortex and the House of Mystery and, after opening to the public in the 1930s, the vortex in Oregon has garnered attention from media companies throughout the world, including the History Channel, The New York Times, Ripley’s Believe it or Not, and more – and for good reason.

-What do you think makes this place so special?
-Have you ever visited?
+What do you think makes The Vortex in Oregon so special?
+Have you ever visited this hidden gem?
 Tell us your thoughts in the comments below!